FHIR/sql-on-fhir-v2/input/pagecontent/glossary.md

 this specification.
 The purpose of the "view layer" is to define and transform FHIR data into the desired tabular form.

-The "view layer" is composed of sets of two main components:"view definitions" and "view runners".
+The "view layer" is composed of sets of two main components: "view definitions" and "view runners".